-Proposed policy in the Local Plan Reasonable alternative options considered Justification for selecting preferred option approach appropriate, particularly on brownfield sites and locations close to major transport nodes/hubs.
-Greenfield extensions to the built-up area of the town must be designed so as to enhance the urban-rural interface.
-2. Economic Development At least 20% (27 Hectares) of the District's employment land needs and associated infrastructure will be delivered in Retford from 2018 to 2035.
+Proposed policy in the Local Plan Reasonable alternative options considered Justification for selecting preferred option approach 2.
+Economic Development At least 25% (34 Hectares) of the District's employment land needs and associated infrastructure will be delivered in Harworth & Bircotes and on land extending towards the A1 to the south from 2018 to 2035.
 Economic development proposals will be supported in appropriate locations within the existing settlement boundary and on site allocations.
-Proposals for economic developments within close proximity to Retford, that will meet an unexpected demand, will be supported if can be demonstrated to the Council's satisfaction that it will deliver a high quality, exemplary scheme that will increase the overall number, quality and skills level of local jobs.
-3. Retford Town Centre In terms of retail hierarchy, Retford is classed as a Town Centre.
-Support will be given to appropriate town centre developments which maintain its role as a Core Service Centre and enhance its vitality and viability.
-Whilst there is no requirement for additional floorspace in Retford Town Centre, there is a need to promote it as a retail, leisure and entertainment destination.
-The Council will prioritise opportunities for the enhancement of: vi. accessibility and connectivity of the Town Centre to the wider area, including Retford Station, Kings Park, River Idle and Chesterfield Canal; vii. the Primary Shopping Area as the main focus for retail activity; viii. the town centre's role as a leisure, recreation and entertainment destination; ix.
-River Idle and Chesterfield Canal's visual and functional relationship to the town centre; and, x. the town's historic and cultural environment.
-Economic development Bassetlaw's EDNA (2018) indicates that Worksop is the dominant economic hub and Retford has a smaller influence.
-The proposed distribution of economic development is reflective of the findings of the Bassetlaw EDNA (2018).
+Proposals for economic developments within close proximity to Harworth & Bircotes, that will meet an unexpected demand, will be supported if can be demonstrated to the Council's satisfaction that it will deliver a high quality, exemplary scheme that will increase the overall number, quality and skills level of local jobs.
+3. Harworth & Bircotes Town Centre Although there is no requirement for additional retail floorspace in Harworth & Bircotes Town Centre, there is a need to promote its role as a shopping centre which provides for the day to day needs of the local community.
+In terms of retail hierarchy, Harworth & Bircotes is the third largest Town in Bassetlaw.
+Support will be given to appropriate town centre developments which maintain and enhance its vitality and viability.
+To enhance the vitality and viability of the centre, the Council will prioritise opportunities for the enhancement of: Accessibility and connectivity of the Town Centre to the wider area; The Primary Shopping Area as the main focus for retail activity;